 A variety of rank tracking widgets are available for both the scheduled reports and the client marketing dashboards.

-Rank tracking widgets are found by clicking "Edit Dashboard" to enter Edit mode and then clicking the "+" sign at the bottom right of the screen.
-You'll then be able to drill down through SEO --> Rankings, and select your widget style and desired metrics from there.
+Rank tracking widgets are found by clicking "Edit Dashboard" to enter Edit mode and then clicking on the "Integrations" tab and scrolling down.
+You'll then be able to drill down through Rankings and select your widget style and desired metrics from there.